 You won’t get a refund when you cancel your Peacock subscription.
 Your access will continue until the end of the current billing period.

-The NBCUniversal catalog contains so many popular shows and movies that Peacock can’t be ignored.
+The NBCUniversal catalog contains so many popular shows and movies that it’s hard to ignore what Peacock offers.
 Combine that catalog with low-cost subscription plans and you have a very compelling choice for a family streamer.
-At the same time, all of those $5-$10 streaming services with great content quickly add up.
+However, all of those $5-$10 streaming services can quickly add up.

 Looked at in isolation, Peacock is a great streaming service.
 But you really need to want the content Peacock offers to make a full commitment.
 You might be better off placing Peacock in rotation with services like Disney+ and Paramount+.
 Watch the new content, cancel the subscription and then resubscribe when there’s enough new content to watch again.